 One of the first superconducting plasma confinement devices was reported at the 1st Magnet Technology Conference in 1965 (image 1).
 The first superconducting tokamak, T-7, begin operating in 1979 at the Kurchatov Institute in Moscow, and is still operating as the HT-7 Tokamak at the ASIPP in China.
 Triam, at the Kyushu University in Japan, was the first tokamak to use Nb3Sn superconductors in the late 1980s.
 As usual, fusion reactor studies ran ahead of the technology.

 By the mid-1970s, the 5th Magnet Technology Conference had a separate session for Fusion Magnets and the first design studies for superconducting fusion reactors.
 Preceding this, the 3rd MT conference in 1970 presented a proposal for a superconducting stellarator called W7X (the construction of the Wendelstein 7-X stellarator nears completion in Germany).

 100 years after the discovery of superconductivity and 50 years after the first commercial applications, we have arrived at the construction of the ITER magnets

-, which will use 500 t of Nb3Sn and 250 t of NbTi, cooled with supercritical helium flowing at kilograms/second.
+, which will use 500 tonnes of Nb3Sn and 250 tonnes of NbTi, cooled with supercritical helium flowing at kilograms/second.
 The ITER magnets have dimensions about two orders of magnitude larger than the first superconducting device in 1965.
-ITER will also make use of the latest High Temperature Superconductors as part of the current leads that pass current to the coils.
+ITER will also make use of the latest high temperature superconductors as part of the current leads that pass current to the coils.

 The basic lessons for ITER from Kamerlingh Onnes are not just the discovery of superconductivity, but also the development and application of sophisticated technology in collaboration with industry, supported by an efficient working environment and the best workers in the field.